chrisstoy/mockingbird/design/mockingbird-requirements.md

 ### Posts

-- A Post must consist of up to 1024 characters of text and/or a single image.
+- A Post must consist of text and/or a single image.
 - A Post could contain an hyperlink to any website
 - A Post could contain a link to an existing Post
 - A Post could contain any number of Comments, where each Comment is itself a Post
 - A Post must display the name of the Poster and the poster's Avatar
 - A User should be able to quickly like or dislike a Post
-- A Post could support Hashtags
+- A Post could support any number of Hashtags embeded within the text

 ### Hashtags

-- A User should be able to search for Posts that contain a specified Hashtag -
+- A User should be able to search for Posts that contain a specified Hashtag

 ### Users